kparc/kcc/README.md

 ```

 <a name="typ-mix"></a>
-Of special mention is the **composite vector** type, or you could also say
+**Composite vector** type, or you could also say **mix vector**, is
-**mix vector**.
-Such vectors are either a mixture of atoms of disparate types,
+of special mention.
+Such vectors are either a mixture of atoms of
-or contain something more complex than atoms, e.g. other vectors.
+disparate types, or contain something more complex than atoms, e.g.
+other vectors:

 ```q
  c:0,1,"a",2,3          /a char impostor among ints, c is composite